HassanY99/Password-Manager-App/README.md

   ## User Story

-* As a user, I want to be able to be able to register and create my profile.
+* As a user, I want to be able to register and create my profile.
 After logging in, I should be able to add my applications name and password.
-I should also have the ability to update my apps name or passwords.
-I also want the ability to update any of my profile information either be my username, email or password.
+I should also have the ability to update and my apps name or passwords.
+I also want the ability to update any of my profile information either be my username, email or password.I should also have the ability to reset my password in case I forget and also be able to delete my account.

 ## Features